 A vein doctor may recommend vein treatment for venous insufficiency.
 Treatment may include home treatments, minimally invasive treatment, and vein surgery.
 Home treatment may include elevating your legs to allow the blood to drain out of the lower limbs and wearing a compression hose that prevents blood from flowing backward.
 Avoiding sitting and standing for a long time can help.
 Minimally invasive treatment can help if venous insufficiency occurs in superficial veins at the surface of the skin.

 Exercise is a surprisingly effective treatment for venous insufficiency.
 Exercising gets your heart pumping, and the extra pumping force of your heart pushes the blood up and out of your lower legs.

 Walking is particularly beneficial.
 Other structured exercises can help treat venous insufficiency and promote overall vein health.
 Anyone with a heart condition should consult with a doctor before starting or changing any exercise program.

-Exercises that focus on the lower legs are effective because venous insufficiency usually affects veins there.
-Specifically, exercises that focus on the muscles in your calves because the force is gravity is the greatest there, so the veins there must work harder to pump blood.
+Exercises focusing on the lower legs are effective because venous insufficiency usually affects veins there.
+Specifically, exercises that focus on the muscles in your calves because the force is gravity is the greatest, so the veins must work harder to pump blood.
 Exercising the muscles of your lower limbs helps your heart pump blood up through your legs.
 Exercise also builds muscles, which promotes better circulation.